 - Invest in a good-quality deadbolt.
 Doors with handle locks can be broken into with only a plastic credit card.
 Deadbolts, on the other hand, offer double the locking security and require hammer force to break in.
 Equip each of your entry doors with a deadbolt, not just the high-traffic ones.
 Your home is only as secure as its most vulnerable entry point.

 - Make sure you buy a deadbolt with keyed access on the outside and a thumb-latch on the inside.
 Locks that require keys to be used from the inside of the home can be dangerous if residents need to make a quick exit in the event of an emergency, like a fire.
-New styles of deadbolts feature a locking mechanism that actually locks out duplicate keys when activated.
-If a contractor, housekeeper or next-door neighbor has regular access to your house keys, consider installing a NightWatch deadbolt to ensure that they can only access your home when invited.
+For even more security, along with convenience, consider adding a new smart deadbolt lock.

 - Remember that no matter which lock you choose, it’s only as strong as the door in which it’s installed.
 The weakest part of a door is usually the area around the lock, and wooden doors are especially vulnerable to break-ins.
 Decorative door reinforcement plates are available for about $10, and can make this area more secure.
 Better yet, consider replacing your front entryway with a fiberglass door, which mimics the look of wood but is far stronger and more energy efficient.
 Look for a fiberglass door with multi-point locks that use bank-vault-style pins to prevent the door from being kicked in.